eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

             transition: activate
 ```

-Disabling one or both auto event switches will also remove the corresponding events from the YAML, while enabling the
+Disabling one or both auto-lifecycle event switches will also remove the corresponding events from the YAML, while
-switch will regenerate the event in the YAML.
+enabling the switch will regenerate the event in the YAML.

 ## Setting component parameters

 Component parameters can be edited directly in the settings.
-Try changing the number of the Timeout parameter to a
+Try changing the value of the Timeout parameter to a
-different value in seconds, and look for the corresponding change in the code editor.
-Then press play on the application
+different one and look for the corresponding change in the code editor.
+Then press play on the application and observe
-and observe that the timer now has a different duration before triggering the "Is timed out" predicate.
+that the timer now has a different duration before triggering the "Is timed out" predicate.

 ## Adding and deleting elements

 Let's now make the example a bit more interesting by adding more elements to the graph using the sidebar menu; press the
 (+) button in the corner of the graph to open the sidebar.
 At the top, you will see special entries
-"Hardware Interface", "Trigger Events Button", "Sequence" and "Condition", which will all have a dedicated example later
+"Hardware Interface", "Trigger Events Button", "Sequence" and "Condition", for which a dedicated example is included
-on.
+in later sections.
 These are followed by a list of components with a name and brief description.

 Trigger Events Buttons are interactive elements that can be used to trigger events through mouse clicks and interact
 with the flow of the application.
 Click on the Trigger Events Button in the sidebar to add such an element to the
 application.
 A new button should appear on the graph and in the code.

 The sidebar menu can be closed by clicking anywhere in the graph.
-Click and drag on the button to change its position in
+Drag on the button to change its position in the
-the graph.
-This will also update the associated position in the code editor.
+graph.
+This will also update the corresponding Trigger Events Button position in the code editor.

 To delete an element from the graph, press the small menu icon in its top right corner, then click Remove.